SERVICE UPDATE - APRIL/MAY 2021

-If you are a student and are pregnant you can find all the information you need regarding pregnancy and maternity, including our policy document on this here.
+If you are a student our and are pregnant you can find all the information you need regarding pregnancy and maternity in the pregnancy and maternity section of our web pages.

 Doing regular physical activity helps you feel good about yourself, improve your fitness and wellbeing, and meet new people and form lasting friendships.

 There are lots of things you can do to give your physical wellbeing a boost from sport or active recreational activities to simply everyday activities such as walking to university.